deoncasas/frontend-set-a/README.md

 * npm run copyBootstrapJsExtra
   * this copies the other bootstra js files to the public/js dir

+### To Do
+* Make sure that everything is responsive
+* Fix home page
+  * The navbar doesn't look like a nav bar
+  * The sidebar is not on the right side
+  * The footer is no on the bottom of the page
+  * The posts are not in order
+  * Some things are missing
+* Fix about me page and add the necessary information
+  * The navbar doesn't look like a nav bar
+  * The sidebar is not on the right side
+  * The footer is no on the bottom of the page
+  * There is nothing in the about me page
+  * Some things are missing
+* Fix the gallery page
+  * The navbar doesn't look like a nav bar
+  * The sidebar is not on the right side
+  * The footer is no on the bottom of the page
+  * Some of the image attributes are wrong
+  * Some things are missing

 ___If you find anything wrong with the project it was put there for you to fix___